(previously known as Philosamia cynthia)

 The adult moth is brown, and each wing has a broad white line extending from the leading to the trailing edge, and half way along, has a white crescent moon joining it to the hinge.
 The moths have a wingspan of about 15 cms.
 The pheromones of this species have been identified.

-The species occurs naturally over much of far-east Asia, including
+The species occurs naturally as various subspecies over much of far-east Asia, including

 and for the same reason also into

 It was first recorded in Sydney in 1907, although there is some doubt that the species imported was actually Samia cynthia, and it may have been another species in the same genus.

 in John Obadiah Westwood: